myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-30T03:39:02.429Z
+>
+> I thought Eddie is talking about block, so it’s a distinctly different feature from a list 🤔 But well, SkyFeed and others allow you to set up a mute list as a general list in a custom feed :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-29T23:21:19.406Z
 >
 > Haha I see 😂👍